yash-hiru/Project-DSA-Repo/README.md

     - ```6.
 Invalid--Default return if any```
     - Add other base conditions beyond just bound check - e.g. invalid W in knapsack,

-- **Causing Overflows:**
+- **Final return**:
-    - Choose long for int+int
-    - MAX-1 value before incrementing it by 1.
-Or check overflow before it occurs.
-    - Avoid overflow for INVALID state returns.
+    - Declare what does int return indicates for no solution exists scenario.
+    - e.g. Min coins ( coins[2,5,7] and change 3) ==> Integer.MAX_VALUE here should indicate no solution exist

 - **Memo handling -- DP(Memo) :**
     - Initialize ALL dimentions with EXTRA (+1) dimension.
     - Pass memo to recursive calls
     - Choose correct ( -1 if possible) INITIAL VALUE.
     - Add READ block before recursion.
 WRITE block inside FOR loop or A/B choices.
     - Check MAX_VALUE/ MIN_VALUE after read to avoid overflow

 - **DP (subsequence vs substring)**
     - Subsequnce -- C1 or MAX(C2,C3)
     - Substring -- MAX(C1,C2, C3)

 - **Avoid simplification of conditions/base cases:**
     - Ok to have redudency than missing any case in the process of over-simplification/coolness
     - OK to add separate if for separate case since return value per IF block could vary

 - **Graphs**
     - Assuming fully connected and hence avoiding multiple DFS/BFSs
     - Not tracking visited nodes
     - Visiting node without checking status
     - (As applicable) Hesitating to check all visited condition (O(N^2) call) -- We need it we should have it.

 - **Trees**
     - Hesitating to do ```nested``` traversal from any node.

 #### Implementation

-1. 0/1 Knapsack
+1. Bounded 0/1 Knapsack (without repeatations)

 ```java
 class GFG {